Skip to content

 What is NowSquare?

-NowSquare is a Dutch product studio that builds self-hosted business tools.
+NowSquare is a Dutch product studio that builds business software, most of it self-hosted.
 Founded in 2016, with the founder professionally active since 1999, NowSquare develops software that businesses install on their own servers and own permanently.
-The studio maintains four active products: Reward Loyalty (self-hosted loyalty platform), VoxelBooking (self-hosted booking system), VoxelSite (AI website builder), and Stampify (digital stamp cards).
-NowSquare is based in Eindhoven, The Netherlands, and operates as a product studio, building and selling its own products.
+The studio maintains five active products: Reward Loyalty (self-hosted loyalty platform), InvoiceScript (self-hosted invoicing), VoxelBooking (self-hosted booking system), VoxelSite (AI website builder), and Stampify (digital stamp cards, a hosted service).
+NowSquare is based in the Eindhoven region, the Netherlands, and operates as a product studio, building and selling its own products.

 Who founded NowSquare?

-NowSquare was registered in The Netherlands in 2016.
-The founder has been professionally active since 1999, with experience across agencies, owned internet ventures, international contracting, and product development.
-Over two decades, the founder shipped more than 20 products across mobile platforms, social networks, loyalty systems, content management, e-commerce, and AI tools.
-This background shaped the product studio model NowSquare runs today.
+Sem Kokhuis registered NowSquare in the Netherlands in 2016.
+He has built products since 1999, at agencies, in an internet company he co-owned, on contracts for international firms, and in his own portfolio.
+Over two decades he shipped more than 20 products across mobile platforms, social networks, loyalty systems, content management, e-commerce, and AI tools.
+That background shaped the product studio model NowSquare runs today.

 Where is NowSquare based?

-NowSquare is based in Eindhoven, The Netherlands, Europe.
+NowSquare is based in the Eindhoven region, the Netherlands (registered in Nuenen), Europe.
 The company operates in the CET/CEST timezone (UTC+1 in winter, UTC+2 in summer).
 Contact is via email only at [email protected].
 No forms, no ticket systems.
-Direct communication with the people who build the products.
+Direct communication with the person who builds the products.

 What products does NowSquare make?

-NowSquare currently develops and maintains four active products:
+NowSquare currently develops and maintains five active products:

 • Reward Loyalty (rewardloyalty.co).
 A self-hosted, white-label customer loyalty platform for marketing agencies.
 Supports points, stamps, tiers, and coupons.
 One installation serves unlimited brands.
 Product details and pricing live on the product website.

 • VoxelBooking (voxelbooking.com).
-A self-hosted booking system.
+An open-source, self-hosted booking system.
 Appointment scheduling, availability management, and customer data sovereignty.
 Product details and pricing live on the product website.

 • VoxelSite (voxelsite.com).
-An AI-powered website builder that generates production-ready, self-hosted websites in Tailwind CSS 4.
+An open-source AI website builder that generates production-ready, self-hosted websites in Tailwind CSS 4.
 BYOK (Bring Your Own API Key).
 Product details and pricing live on the product website.

 Over two decades, the founder has shipped more than 20 products, including archived projects in mobile platforms, social networking, e-commerce, and content management.